anthonyjj89/pieratwebapp/docs/implementation/03-dashboard.md

 # Dashboard Implementation Guide

 ## Overview
-This guide details the implementation of the dashboard interface and core features including hit reporting, crew management, and profit tracking.
+This guide details the implementation of the dashboard interface and core features including hit reporting, crew management, analytics, and profit tracking.

 ## Prerequisites
 - Authentication system from [01-auth-setup.md](./01-auth-setup.md)